swseighman/PythonIntro/README.md

 ![](images/python-extension.png)

-Of course, you can choose to use the command line interface (CLI) to write and execute Python scripts.
+You can choose to use the command line interface (CLI) to write and execute Python scripts in interactive mode.
 It's straightforward and simple but can become a bit cumbersome when you begin to write more advanced applications.

+First, open a Windows Terminal:

+1. Press Win + X to open the menu.
+2. Scroll down to Terminal and click on the Terminal app (or enter "i" as a shortcut)

+A Windows Terminal will be displayed.

 ```
 C:\> python
 Python 3.9.13 (tags/v3.9.13:6de2ca5, May 17 2022, 16:36:42) [MSC v.1929 64 bit (AMD64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.
->>> ^Z
+>>> ^Z (Enter)

 C:\>
 ```
+Let's try to enter some Python interpreter commands:

 ```
 C:\> python